-Of the recognised international championship discipline track event records, only the women’s 400 metres World record of Jarmila Kratochvilová from 1982 is older than the one Kallur eclipsed today.
+Of the recognised international championship discipline track event records, only the women’s 400m world indoor record of Jarmila Kratochvilova from 1982 is older than the one Kallur eclipsed today.

 Behind Kallur was LoLo Jones of the US, who recorded a 7.77 PB to become the second-best indoor hurdler from that country.
 Only Gail Devers, at 7.74, has run faster.